itpp-labs/odoo-development/docs/git/squash.rst

 ``git commit --amend``
 ======================

-Adds current commit to latest commit
+Instead of creating new commit, adds updates to the latest commit.

 ``git rebase -i``
 =================